Use code ESIMDB15 for 15% discount. Limited time only.

 Used Voye while traveling in africa, had bad experience regarding the roaming operators, connectivity, speed, etc, comparing to other travel companions that used other esims with similar prices.

-Currently, eSIMDB lists over 70 travel eSIM brands offering service in Kenya, with a substantial selection of over 1500 prepaid data plans available.
-This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data needs and budget while visiting the country.
+Currently, there are over 80 travel eSIM brands offering service in Kenya, alongside a substantial number of over 1700 prepaid data plans.
+This wide variety of options makes it easy for travelers to find an eSIM that suits their specific data requirements and budget while visiting the country.

 Kenya's mobile network infrastructure is primarily supported by the following major Mobile Network Operators (MNOs):